Welkom...

 He served as the Editor-in-Chief (2007-2010) of the IEEE Journal of Solid-State Circuits (JSSC), and was the 2013 program chair of the International Solid-State Circuits Conference (ISSCC).
 He served as the President of the IEEE Solid-State Circuits Society (2018-2019 term).

-Also, he served as Associate Editor of IEEE Transactions on Circuits and Systems II (1997-1999), and of IEEE Journal of Solid-State Circuit (2001-2006).
-He was on the Technical Program Committee of the Symposium on VLSI circuits (2009-2013) and served on the steering committee and program committee (1999-2017) of the European Solid-State Circuit Conference (ESSCIRC).
-He served on the program commitee (2003-2013) and the Executive committee (2007-2015, 2022-today) of the ISSCC.
-He is co-recipient of the ISSCC 2002 and 2009 "Van Vessem Outstanding Paper Award" and In 2023 he received an ISSCC Author-Recognition Award for its first 70 years, as a top 10 contributor.
+He is co-recipient of the ISSCC 2002 and 2009 "Van Vessem Outstanding Paper Award" and in 2023, he received an ISSCC Author-Recognition Award for its first 70 years, as a top 10 contributor.
 He served 2 terms as a distinguished lecturer of the IEEE Solid-State Circuits Society.
-In 2014 he received the "Simon Stevin Meester" award (500k Euros), the largest national prize in the Netherlands for achievements in technical sciences.
-In 2019 he received an ERC (European Research Council) Advanced Grant (2.5 Million Euros, personal grant) and in 2023, he received the inaugural "Dutch Innovation Award."
-He is a fellow of the IEEE and a member of the Royal Netherlands Academy of Arts and Sciences (KNAW).
+In 2014 he received the "Simon Stevin Meester" award (500,000 Euros), the largest national prize in the Netherlands for achievements in engineering sciences.
+In 2019 he received an ERC (European Research Council) Advanced Grant (2.5 Million Euros, personal grant).
+In 2023, he received the inaugural "Dutch Innovation Award" and the NWO Stevin Prize (1.5 Million Euros), the largest national science prize in the Netherlands for "exceptional success in knowledge exchange and impact for society".
+Almost every year he is nominated for the ‘Best and Most Inspiring Teacher of the Year’ award in his university’s electrical engineering department.

 For more info about Bram Nauta on the 'Featured Scientists' page, click below: